 Even the name sounds dangerous!

-But if you love heat, you’ll love this Chipotle Habanero Hot Sauce recipe.
+But if you love your habanero hot sauces and your heat, you’ll love this recipe.

 Chipotles are smoked jalapenos, and their smokey heat pairs perfectly with the fruity fire from the habaneros.